San Diego H1B Visa Lawyers at the Law Offices of Hasbini

-Foreign Start Up founders often struggle with visa options to stay and launch a company in the US.
+Foreign start-up founders often struggle with visa options to stay and launch a company in the US.
 The options are limited, if your country is part of a US Investment treaty, one can apply for the E2 visa and start a small company by investing some money.
-If you have a million dollars, you could also invest in your business, and could apply for the EB5 Immigrant Visa.
+If you have a million dollars, you could also invest in your business and could apply for an EB5 Immigrant Visa.
 But what if you don’t have money, and your country is not a member of the E2 treaty?

 Under the new initiatives, an entrepreneur with a majority or even 100% stake in his or her own company, including a sole employee, may be able to obtain an H1B visa if he or she can demonstrate that the company has the right to control the entrepreneur’s employment.
 The USCIS states in that document that it is willing to accept the existence of an H1B employer-employee relationship, even if the prospective H1B employee owns a majority share of the company, as long as it can also be shown that there is some external check on the employee’s authority.